-- Amniotic/placental stem cell allografts.
+- Amniotic/placental stem cell allografts

-- Naturopathic/Homeopathic preparations (usually containing Arnica).
+- Naturopathic/Homeopathic preparations (usually containing Arnica)

-After adequate removal of bad tissue, platelet-rich plasma or amniotic stem cells are injected back into the area.
+After adequate removal of damaged tissue, platelet-rich plasma or amniotic stem cells are injected into the area.
 Recovery is very quick, with little restriction needing to be placed on normal activities.
 The plantar fascia ligament is preserved in its natural length and the mechanical function of the foot is not altered.

 Find Relief from Your Heel Pain at Massapequa Podiatry Associates Today!